 In the third section, Sacks deals with "Memory, Movement, and Music."
 He tells absorbing stories of individuals who overcame various medical disabilities, like amnesia, Alzheimer's, Tourette's, Parkinson's, autism and amputation through forms of music therapy.
 I found myself, time and again, sharing bits and pieces with my husband.
 The tale of the severe amnesiac who couldn't remember time from one moment to the next, yet could play his music and conduct without difficulty.
 Individuals with Tourette's, whose thousands of tics virtually disappear while playing music.
 Parkinson's and Alzheimer's patients who come alive only to music.
 The tale of the one-armed pianist.

 This book will certainly be one of my favorite reads for the year.
 It reminded me of Dr. Paul Brand's books, Fearfully and Wonderfully Made and The Gift Nobody Wants.
-After putting each of these books down, I felt a surge of gratitude to God for the incredible intricacy of the human body and for the marvelous gifts He has given us through it.
+Each of these books wrought in me a surge of gratitude to God for the incredible intricacy of the human body and for the marvelous gifts He has given us through creative use of the body.